nicolejkeeney/icesat2-book/home.md

 ICESat-2 Sea Ice Thickness Data Analysis and Visualization
 =============================================

 NASA's Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2) is a new satellite laser altimetry mission providing very high resolution elevation profiling of the entire Earth's surface, and especially the fast-changing Polar Regions.
 ICESat-2 provides measurements of sea ice freeboard, the extension of sea ice above the local sea surface.
-Using assumptions regarding the snow depth and density ontop of the ice, and the density of the sea ice itself, these freeboard measurements can be converted to estimates of sea ice thickness [(http://www.alekpetty.com/papers/petty2020)](http://www.alekpetty.com/papers/petty2020).
-ICESat-2 has now collected and released data over two winter seasons across the entire Arctic Ocean (2018-2019 and 2019-2020) which we describe and analyze within this Jupyter Book. <br><br> For more information on ICESat-2, see the project homepage: [https://icesat-2.gsfc.nasa.gov/](https://icesat-2.gsfc.nasa.gov/).
+Using assumptions regarding the snow depth and density on top of the ice, and the density of the sea ice itself, these freeboard measurements can be converted to estimates of sea ice thickness [(http://www.alekpetty.com/papers/petty2020)](http://www.alekpetty.com/papers/petty2020).
+ICESat-2 has now collected and released data over several winter seasons across the entire Arctic Ocean starting in winter 2018-19, which we describe and analyze within this Jupyter Book. <br><br> For more information on ICESat-2, see the project homepage: [https://icesat-2.gsfc.nasa.gov/](https://icesat-2.gsfc.nasa.gov/).

 # Jupyter Book description